-Oct 19, 2018 | The Tangle Approach
+October 19th, 2018 | The Tangle Approach.

 I was recently recommended to read the book by Emilie Wapnick ‘How to Be Everything: A Guide for Those Who (Still) Don’t Know What They Want to Be When They Grow Up‘ (2017).
 Emily is an artist most well known for her TED talk, website, and the aforementioned book – all these dedicated to one and the same concept of multipotentiality.
-She refers to her own experience as a person who cannot fully commit herself to just one profession, but instead, has multiple passions and can only find fulfillment by sequentially indulging in multiple professions on her career path.
+She refers to her own experience as a person who cannot fully commit herself to just one profession, but instead, has multiple passions and can only find fulfilment by sequentially indulging in multiple professions on her career path.

 Emilie fights these stereotypes, arguing why she believes multipotentialites can be highly functional and can eventually gain a huge advantage over other individuals on the job market, due to their flexibility and an ability to keep an overview over many disciplines at a time.
 She also points to a few different strategies for leading the life of a multipotentialite.
 Firstly, in ‘The Big Hug Approach’, you can find or develop one job which covers all your main passions and talents.
 I guess, for many people, working in science works as such a multifaceted job.

 Actually, since my undergraduate times, I did not change as a person at all.
-Unfortunately, the academic system also did not change since then, and sometimes, it is hard to fit if you have more than just one specialization.
+Unfortunately, the academic system also did not change since then, and sometimes, it is hard to fit in if you have more than just one specialization.
 Today, I still tend to keep the triadic model of professional life, and I would it something between the Einstein approach and Slash approach, but in fact, it somewhat differs from both of these.

 Now when I think about this, I still see three separate areas of my (professional) life.
 I keep on writing research articles, I keep on learning about entrepreneurship and investing, and I work on improving lives for early career researchers.
 But I no longer see this model as a stool with three legs.
 Rather than that, I now see a plaid or a tangle, and the reason I am going forward fast at the moment is that these three areas have two things in common that tangle them tight together: people and writing.

 Secondly, one skill useful in all these domains is writing.
 If you master your writing, you can be heard.
 If you master your writing, you can create research papers, research projects, business plans, materials about self-development, blogs and books at the speed of light.
-You can broadcast online whatever lies on your heart and create value for other people.
+You can broadcast online whatever lies in your heart and create value for other people.
 If you master your writing, you can also network online and smoothly put people in touch with each other.
 If you master your writing, you become free.

-And this is it – the simple, balanced, three-twine tangle model of labor which I was gradually, and intuitively, developing for myself over the past few years.
+And this is it – the simple, balanced, three-twine tangle model of labour which I was gradually, and intuitively, developing for myself over the past few years.
 Honestly speaking, I would be grateful if I met more people like that.
 I applied to the Puttylike community launched by Emilie Wapnick so that I, hopefully, meet more multipotentialites there.
 Anyhow, if you have a similarly personal approach to professional life, or if you follow any other model that is non-standard and worth sharing, please share it with me!